-Service dogs can help people with a variety of conditions, from visual difficulties and hearing impairments to epilepsy, PTSD, diabetes, and more.
-Once they’ve undergone their puppy service-dog training and received their service dog registration, your canine companion can accompany you almost anywhere.
+Service dogs can help people with a variety of conditions, from visual difficulties and hearing impairments to epilepsy, PTSDopens in a new tab, diabetes, and more.
+Once they’ve undergone their puppy service-dog training, your canine companion can accompany you almost anywhere.
 When you’re out in public with your service dog or applying for residency at an apartment building or somewhere similar, people will ask you questions about your service dog, but that doesn’t mean you have to answer all of them.

 Under the Americans with Disabilities Actopens in a new tab (ADA), “state and local governments, businesses, and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is allowed to go.”
 The ADA also states that when it is not obvious what service your animal provides, staff at public places are only allowed to ask you two questions: whether your dog is a service animal, and what work or task the dog has been trained to perform.